avkh1/Random-Code-Bunch/CS50P Final Project - A Simple Image Processor with Glitcher/README.md

 - **Preview**: See all changes in real-time in the preview area.
 - **Reset**: Resets the image to its original state and clears all applied effects.
 - **Multiply**: Saves the current state of the image, allowing further effects to be applied without reverting to the original state.
 This allows users to stack effects iteratively.
-Warning: This function does not multiplying the glitch effect!
 - **Do Some Art**: Applies a glitch effect by corrupting parts of the image's binary data.
 The corruption is controlled by the Block Size slider, which determines the length of corrupted blocks.
 - **Save Image**: Save the modified image as a JPEG file.
 - **Load Image**: Load an image (JPEG or PNG) for editing.